-Dr. Angel Dowden Department Chair (757) 823-9095
+Dr. Angel Dowden Department Chair (757) 823-9528 amdowden@nsu.edu

 The Department of Secondary Education and School Leadership (SESL) offers multi-dimensional programs in urban education and teacher preparation.
 The focus is to offer in-service and pre-service practitioners an opportunity to acquire state endorsements and licensure while enhancing their professional development.
 The programs offered in the SESL Department include: